1982 Spanish coup attempt: Consequences

-The three persons arrested were put on trial, but the investigation was not especially rigorous.
-On 1984, a military court sentenced them to 12 years and one day in prison each for conspiracy to rebel.
-The strategy of PSOE, that won the elections of the 28 October by absolute majority, was to minimize this conspiracy, attempting to reinstate relationships with a distrustful army.
+The four soldiers arrested were put on trial, but Javier Moscoso of the PSOE decried the investigation as not especially rigorous.
+In April 1984, a military court sentenced the first three men to 12 years and one day in military prison and dismissal from service each for conspiracy to rebel, and acquitted Lt.
+Col. Hidalgo.
+The court further asked the government to reduce the sentence of the men to 4 years in line with civilian law recommendations.